 Level A – Light-duty protective garments, that provide limited protection to the wearer against injury.
 However, reduces ergonomic/weight restrictions.
 Intended where higher levels of protection could be inappropriate. i.e. Warm weather

 Level AA – Medium-duty protective garments, that provide medium protection to the wearer against injury.
 Offers a balance between the level of protection and the ergonomics of its use.

 Level AAA – Heavy-duty protective garments, that provide the highest level of protection for the wearer against injury.
 As such it may not be the lightest or most flexible option.

-The good thing is that the regulations still leave the choice with the rider.
+The good thing is that the regulations still leave the choice to the rider.
 So thankfully there’s no insistence from a legal point-of-view, to wear full race leathers to nip down to the corner shop on your bobber!

 We can only see this as a positive move.
 Yes, it puts a short-term financial burden on motorcycle clothing manufacturers which could, in theory, could be passed on to the customer.
 However, once each individual item of the garment has been rated, it can continue to be utilised in and on other garments, with no further testing.
 So, if a particular leather and style of stitching have already been certified for a jacket, that stitch style can be reused in other garments, with its CE rating still intact.

 In some respects, the decision between looking cool and being protected has been taken out of the equation.
 Yes, you can still continue to choose to ride in non-protective clothing, (t-shirts and shorts) that’s your prerogative.
-However, if the item you’re purchasing been designated as motorcycle clothing thus PPE, you’ll know that it’s been stringently tested.
+However, if the item you’re purchasing has been designated as motorcycle clothing thus PPE, you’ll know that it’s been stringently tested.